-Emanuel Vigeland constructed the building in 1926, when considering a museum of his paintings and sculptures, but decided later that the building would serve as his tomb.
+Emanuel Vigeland constructed the building in 1926 to house his paintings and sculptures, but decided later that the building would serve as his tomb.
 All windows were walled up, and his ashes were to rest in an urn above the door.
 In line with his Italian idols, Emanuel called the building Tomba Emmanuelle.